 Kawachinagano Japanese Garden is a serene oasis in the center of Carmel — a beautiful and tranquil space for the community right behind Carmel City Hall.
-Located just off the Monon Trail, the garden is a spot where trail users can stop and rest, and also a place where families can enjoy picnics while being surrounded by natural beauty.
+The garden is situated just off the Monon Trail, providing a convenient spot for trail users to take a break and relax.
+Additionally, it offers families the opportunity to enjoy picnics while being surrounded by natural beauty.

-The garden includes elements of traditional Japanese gardens, and features such things as a gateway that leads to a garden path, which winds around a pond filled with koi fish and lily pads.
+The garden incorporates traditional Japanese gardens, showcasing features such as a gateway leading to a garden path.
+This path wraps around a pond filled with koi fish and lily pads.
 Visitors will also see sculptures all around the park, including sculptures of cranes (a symbol of happiness and youth) and lanterns.
-There are benches that face the pond, where visitors can sit and watch the koi swim and geese gather.
+There are benches that face the pond, where visitors can sit and watch the koi swim, and geese gather.

 Related Article: The Essential Gardens in Indiana to Visit with Kids